 Severe Weather Events

-Storm Watch mode is triggered during severe storms that are more likely to knock down power lines and cause outages.
+Storm Watch mode is triggered during severe weather events that are more likely to damage power lines and cause power outages.
 Storm Watch mode activates when the weather event has advanced in severity, and one of the following watches or warnings has been issued in your local area:

 - Hurricane (watch or warning)